matt-fonto/concepts/software_architecture.md

   - How you organize and isolate business logic, enforce boundaries, and keep concerns separate
   - Blueprint of your code's structure
     - module/layers (presentation, application, domain, infra)
-    - key patterns (layered, microservice, hexagonal)
-    - and how they depend on and relate to each other
+    - key patterns (layered, microservice, hexagonal, CQRS) and how they depend on and relate to each other
+    - focus on how to:
+      - organize and isolate business logic
+      - enforce boundaries
+      - keep concerns separate

 - System design
-  - How the whole system scales, stays reliable, meets SLA (service level agreement) under real-world load
   - Describe entire end-to-end system: services, data stores, networks, clients, caches, CDNs, message bussess, failure domains, monitoring, CI/CD, security, etc
+  - focus on how to:
+    - scale the system
+    - keep it reliable
+    - meet SLA (service level agreement) under real-world load

+#### Overlaps

+- CAP Theorem -> Consistency, Avaibility, Partition-tolerance
+  - Trade-offs in your data layer or distributed systems
+- Scaling
+  - Vertical: more powerful node (more computational power RAM/CPU)
+  - Horizontal: more instances of nodes (sharding, load-balancing)
+- Requirements
+  - Functional: what the system must do
+  - Non-functional: how the system must do it (-ilities)

 ## 2. Understand the context